 How a parent would teach his child how to ride a bike would depend on how he was taught bike riding during his childhood.
 For instance, I was taught to just pedal fast enough to gain balance and momentum while my dad was by my side, and holding the bicycle seat.
 Apart from some minor cuts and bruises, I learned one thing that would be hard for me to unlearn, and that is riding a bicycle.

 Introduction to Bicycle Training Wheels

 Training wheels are tools to help children master the skill of riding a bicycle.

-If the child looses balance then the training wheels will prevent the child from falling over.
-During the course of the learning process, the child will usually be comfortable enough and will have developed the skill to ride a bicycle without training wheels ever touching the ground.
+If the child loses balance then the training wheels will prevent the child from falling over.
+During the learning process, the child will usually be comfortable enough and will have developed the skill to ride a bicycle without training wheels ever touching the ground.

 Most parents buy these accessories without thinking too much – it was second nature to fit them to my bike when I was a boy – but you should be aware that there are pros and cons for their use, not to mention alternative methods for teaching a child to ride their bike unassisted.

 Pros and Cons of Bicycle Training Wheels

 - Can be retro-fitted to virtually any bicycle

 - Will prevent a lot of spills during the bicycle training period